5 Best Chess Summer Camps For Kids 2023

 Absolute beginners can get started with the Online Bootcamp offered every two weeks.
 More experienced players get grouped accordion to their age and expertise.
 Kids who register are also given membership access to Chesskid.com, where they can practice what they’ve learned from their classes.

-4. Elite Chess
+5. Elite Chess

 Elite Chess is located in Illinois.
 You can build your child’s love of STEM and chess at Elite Chess, with locations in Wheaton, IL, and Naperville, IL.
-The in-person and online chess classes are for children who know how to play chess but want to improve upon their skills.
+The in-person and online chess lessons are for children who know how to play chess but want to improve upon their skills.
 Kids who are brand new to it can enroll in their combined STEM/Chess program.

 Experienced players can join the intermediate or advanced programs.
 During their time in class, children study famous games and learn how to strategize like a Grandmaster.
 The chess camp concludes with a tournament where the top players win trophies and bragging rights.